This easy cabbage frittata started as a "what's in the fridge" dinner and ended up on my regular rotation. One pan, stovetop only, done in 30 minutes.

 Jump to:

 When cabbage is in season, I love using it in all kinds of recipes.
 From soups and stews - my easy one-pot cabbage dinner to keto-friendly cabbage frittata recipes and stir-fries - like this turkey and cabbage noodle, cabbage is a versatile vegetable that can be used all year round.
-This low-carb cabbage frittata is especially great as it's low-carb and fits perfectly into a ketogenic diet.
-I often shred it and freeze it so I have it ready whenever needed.

 What is a Frittata?

 A frittata is an Italian egg dish, like a thick omelette.
-It combines eggs with ingredients like vegetables, meats, or cheeses, and is cooked in a skillet.
+It combines eggs with ingredients such as vegetables, meats, or cheeses, and is cooked in a skillet.
 It's great for meal prep-make it once, and you've got breakfast or lunch sorted for the next couple of days.
 Just reheat and eat!

-💗 Why This Recipe Works
+💗 What's To Love About This Recipe

 🥘 Ingredients